apache/nuttx/configs/sama5d3x-ek/README.txt

     CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y      : Generic GCC ARM EABI toolchain for Windows

-  The CodeSourcery GCC toolchain is selected with CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y and setting the PATH variable appropriately.
+  The CodeSourcery GCC toolchain is selected with CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y and setting the PATH variable appropriately.

-  If you are not using AtmelStudio GCC toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE about Windows native toolchains
   ------------------------------------